 From applying lemon juice to the skin to create a pale took, to false lashes, bold brow looks and bright lipstick, it’s safe to say makeup was really embraced in the 1900s, and our development into the beauty boom began!

 What are your favourite beauty looks?
 Comment and let us know.
-We can help you look stylish throughout your career in beauty, with our beauty tunics and salon uniforms, all of which can be found here.
+We can help you look stylish throughout your career in beauty, with our beauty tunics and beauty uniforms.